-- Harry Potter: J.K.
-Rowling did this intentionally, with "Harry," "Ron," "Hermione," "Ginny," "Neville," "Dudley," and other names that few real '90s kids would have, because she didn't want her young readers to be teased at school for having the same names as the characters.
+- J.K.
+Rowling did this intentionally, with "Ron," "Hermione," "Ginny," "Neville," "Dudley," and other names that few real '90s kids would have, because she didn't want her young readers to be teased at school for having the same names as the characters.
 Of course, the opposite happened, as her books caused renewed popularity for all those names (except for "Dudley").
-While "Harry" and "Ron" were never that rare, "Hermione" was almost forgotten completely until the books came out.

 - Vyvyan from The Young Ones has this in every way.
 Vyvyan is very much an upper-class name and very old-fashioned.
 Put simply, it's the kind of name you'd expect a retired colonel in a Genteel Interbellum Setting to have, not a psychotic Quincy Punk in the late '80s.
 Moreover, Vyvyan is an exclusively male name, but commonly confused with homophones Vivian, which is unisex only in the most technical sense, and Vivianne, which is exclusively female.

 - Both Sherlock and Elementary, since they don't change the name of Sherlock Holmes.
-Then again, it was an uncommon name even when the stories were written, but by now has acquired even more of a "Wacky Victorian Name" feel.
+Then again, it was an uncommon name even when the stories were written, but by now has acquired even more of a "Wacky Victorian Name" feel, probably because of Holmes.

 - In Old Harry's Game, Satan is very amused to meet someone called Edith, claiming it's a name that died out years ago, "probably from embarrassment."